moneyball/scaling-cookbook/1.fee_bumping/fee_bumping.md

 TODO

+# Conclusion

+Both Replace-By-Fee and Child-Pays-For-Parent are useful techniques for bumping the fee on a stuck unconfirmed transaction.
+Each comes with its own benefits and drawbacks, and depending on the situation it may be appropriate to use one or the other (or both together).

+Bitcoin engineers should be familiar with both techniques, and Bitcoin products and services should present an accurate and unconfusing experience to users when those techniques are being used.

 # Footnote: consensus, policy and incentive compatibility

 Both solutions discussed in this article are related to network node and miner